-Here’s my suggestions on easing back into school readiness mode:
+Here’s our suggestions on easing back into school readiness mode:

 Regular meal times